12. JavaScript HTTP functions

 }), options);

-// [response] is the entire HTTP response from the server (HTTP headers + the response itself)
+// [response] is the entire HTTP response from the server (HTTP headers + response itself)

-// we display this response to see its structure
+// display this answer to see its structure

-// In this case, the calling code receives a [Promise] object
+// in which case the calling code obtains a [Promise] object

-// [await] allows you to retrieve the server's [json] response rather than its promise
+// [await] allows you to obtain the server's [json] response rather than its promise

-// if the response is of type text / plain, the server's text response is obtained with [response.text()]
+// if text / plain, the text response from the server is obtained with [response.text()]

-// in this case, the calling code receives a [Promise] object
+// in which case the calling code obtains a [Promise] object

-// [await] allows you to get the server's [text] response rather than its promise
+// [await] allows you to obtain the server's [text] response rather than its promise

 // const text = await response.text();